sanitaravel/starship_analyzer/README.md

 2. **Processing**: Extract telemetry data through parallel frame processing
 3. **Analysis**: Clean data, calculate derived metrics, and detect patterns
 4. **Output**: Generate visualizations and comparison plots in the `results` directory

+### Logging System

+The application maintains detailed logs to help with troubleshooting and tracking operation:

+- Each session creates a timestamped log file in the `logs` directory
+- Log files follow the format `starship_analyzer_YYYYMMDD_HHMMSS.log`
+- Console output shows essential information while full details are saved to log files
+- Log levels include DEBUG, INFO, WARNING, ERROR, and CRITICAL
+- For troubleshooting issues, check the latest log file in the `logs` directory

+You can find error messages, processing statistics, and detailed operation information in the log files if you encounter any problems during analysis.

 ### Available Commands